Thursday, December 20, 2012

 George Washington Carver

-George Washington Carver (January 1864 – January 5, 1943), was an African American scientist, botanist, teacher, and inventor whose work revolutionized agriculture in the Southern United States.
+George Washington Carver was an African American scientist, botanist, teacher, and inventor whose groundbreaking work revolutionized agriculture in the Southern United States.
+His life’s work not only transformed the economy of the region but also demonstrated the profound intellectual capabilities of African Americans during a time of systemic racial discrimination.

 George Washington Carver (front row, center) pictured with fellow teachers and colleagues at the Tuskegee Institute in Alabama Circa 1902